jfnavarro/st_viewer/README.md

 If you want to load a dataset you can go to the "Datasets view" and click in the button "Import dataset" then a dialog form will be shown where you can load the matrix of counts, the HE image and other files.
-You can also download a dataset automatically if its files are inside a folder with the option "Load folder" or you can use a meta-file to load a dataset.
+You can also import a dataset automatically if all its files are inside a folder with the option "Load folder" or you can use a meta-file to load a dataset.
 The meta-file must describe where all the dataset's files are and it should have the following JSON format: